Communication is a two-way process. – Why and How to Listen Well

 - Reflect back what you have heard and ask whether you have understood your loved one accurately.

-- Ask questions to improve your understanding of his experiences and point of view.
+- Ask questions to improve your understanding of her experiences and point of view.

 - Express empathy for what he is feeling.

-You can use nonverbal responses (e.g. nodding your head).
-You will need to figure out which responses work best in which situations.
-For example, sometimes your loved one may appreciate eye contact and other times eye contact may make your loved one uncomfortable.
+You can use nonverbal responses (e.g. nodding your head or “mm hmm”).
+Sometimes your loved one may appreciate eye contact and other times eye contact may make him uncomfortable.

-- If your loved one doesn’t want to talk to you, you may find that he/she is more willing to talk if you can reduce the intensity of the interaction (e.g. by talking while engaged in a joint activity), or your loved one may be more willing to talk with someone else (e.g. another family member or friend).
+If your loved one doesn’t want to talk to you, you may find that he is more willing to talk if you can reduce the intensity of the interaction (e.g., by talking while engaged in a joint activity), or your loved one may be more willing to talk with someone else (e.g., another family member or friend).

 II.
 Expressing Yourself Effectively

-- When you want to initiate a conversation on a challenging topic, try to choose a time when you are both calm.
-Think about what would be the best setting for a conversation with your loved one; in some cases, it will be best to choose a time and place where you will not be interrupted, but in other cases your conversation may be more successful in a semipublic venue like a restaurant.
+At other times, you may want to address a challenging topic and try to solve a problem.
+You may need to postpone this type of conversation until you have established a relationship of trust, so your loved one is willing to listen to you.
+Try to choose a time when you are both calm.
+Think about what the best setting would be for a conversation with your loved one; in some cases, it will be best to choose a time and place where you will not be interrupted, but in other cases your conversation may be more successful in a semipublic venue like a restaurant.

 - Use a calm tone of voice and speaking style.

-- Use brief, concise sentences (since a person with mental illness may have trouble processing input).
+- Use brief, concise sentences (since a person with mental illness may have be hearing voices or have cognitive impairment, which can make it hard to process input).

 - Allow time for your loved one to process what you have said and respond.